 Upper-division EDUC courses in Literacy Studies count toward the certificate.
 Consult the School of Education for offerings in any given semester.

 Just as 1000-level PWR expository writing courses do not count toward the certificate, neither is ENGL 1001 eligible.

 Students must complete a 1-credit, pass/fail course for portfolio curation (WRTG 4910), along with one of the three practicum options below.
 Students may select the option that best suits their interest and career goals.

 Of interest to students intending to work in business, industry or nonprofits:

-- Complete a 3000/4000-level internship, often sponsored by the major department (e.g., ENGL 3930 or JRNL 4931), with a significant writing component.
+- Complete an internship, either with the PWR (WRTG 2930 or WRTG 3930) or with the major department (e.g., ENGL 3930 or JRNL 4931), that has a significant writing component.
 For an internship to count toward the certificate, it must be pre-approved by the certificate coordinator.
 Following the internship, the student must submit a brief (2–3 page) report describing the writing activities and how the internship contributed to learning outcomes.